Slots Money Management

 Experts recommend setting a win limit that amounts to 60% of your starting bankroll for the betting session.
 For example, if you start the session with a bankroll of £100 and your win goal is 60%, you can continue betting until you have generated £60 in profit.

 Setting a loss limit is equally important.
-More often than not it is recommended to quit when you have lost about 50% to 60% of the starting bankroll.
-So, if you start with a £100 bankroll, you need to quit playing once you are roughly £50 behind.
+More often than not, it is recommended to quit when you have lost about 50% to 60% of the starting bankroll.
+So, if you start with a £100 bankroll, you need to quit playing once you are roughly £50 down.
 Whatever you do, do not attempt to chase your losses.
 This is a common mistake that has caused many slot players to exhaust their bankrolls altogether.

 Adopt the “Naked Pulls” Approach